-D5.11 Plan of Exploitation and Dissemination of Results M36
+D5.6 Plan of Exploitation and Dissemination of Results

-This is version 1.0 of D5.11 'Plan of Exploitation and Dissemination of Results M36'.
-This document is a deliverable of the AMBER project that has received funding from the European Union's Horizon 2020 Programme under Grant Agreement (GA) #689682.
+This is version 3.0 of the Plan of Exploitation and Dissemination of Results of the AMBER project.
+This document is a deliverable of the AMBER project, which has received funding from the European Union's Horizon 2020 Programme for under Grant Agreement (GA) #689682.
+Author: World Fish Migration Foundation on behalf of the AMBER consortium